LeandroAntunez/Amozon-BookAdmin/README.md

   * Create books: By selecting the add new book button, you can create a new book with title, image name and rating.
   * Delete books: You can remove a book from the gallery.

+## How i can deploy it?

+ * Like another reactJS app, Writing in the terminal "npm start".

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).